cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

 {% endcapture %}
 {% include code_snippet.html class="javascript" code=my_include %}

-And essentially, functions are objects as well, so one can assign key-value pairs to functions, but most importantly, functions can be stored as variables, used as arguments to other functions, returned from functions etc.
+And essentially, functions are objects too.
+So one can assign key-value pairs to functions as well.
+But more importantly, functions can be stored as variables, used as arguments to other functions, returned from functions etc.

 {% capture my_include %}// you can specify a function
 function sum(a,b) { return a+b; };